Realank/flutter_datetime_picker/README.md

 A flutter date time picker inspired by [flutter-cupertino-date-picker](https://github.com/wuzhendev/flutter-cupertino-date-picker)

-you can choose date / time / date&time in English and Chinese, and you can also custom your own picker content
+you can choose date / time / date&time in English, Dutch and Chinese, and you can also custom your own picker content

 | Date picker | Time picker | Date & Time picker (Chinese) | Date & Time  picker (English-America)|